Satyam/book-react-redux/manuscript/chapter18.md

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/client/store/projects/actions.js#L26-L40) :

-We already have our three action type constants following our convention of a common base name plus the suffixes `_REQUEST`, `_SUCCESS` and `_FAILURE`.
+We already have defined our three action type constants following our convention of a common base name plus the suffixes `_REQUEST`, `_SUCCESS` and `_FAILURE`.

 The `getAllProjects` action creator returns a function, a *fat arrow* function, that expects `dispatch` as its argument.
 This is the key for `redux-thunk` to know this is an asynchronous action.
 The first thing it does is call `dispatch` to dispatch the REQUEST action to notify all interested parties that a request is going out.
-Then it sends the actual HTTP request using Axios as we already did in our server tests [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/test/server.js#L62-L88)
+Then it sends the actual HTTP request using Axios as we already did in our server tests [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/test/server.js#L105-L129)

 Axios returns a Promise so, when it is resolved, we dispatch either a SUCCESS action or a FAILURE action, each with its associated data.
 These two actions will happen some time after the original request is sent.
-All actions dispatched from the asynchronous action are synchronous themselves, they are all plain objects but they could also be further asynchronous actions, Redux doesn't mind at all.
+All actions dispatched from the asynchronous action are synchronous themselves, they are all plain objects but they might have been further asynchronous actions, Redux doesn't mind at all.

 For the FAILURE action, we use the `fail` function defined at the top:

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/client/store/projects/actions.js#L14-L21)

 The function is actually a function returning a function, that is a *curried function*.
 When called with the reference to the `dispatch` method and the action type, it returns a function that might eventually be called when a failure occurs.
 At that point it will receive the failed response.
-Though each successful response will require processing one way or another, all failures are processed just the same.
+Though each successful response will require processing it in different ways, all failures are processed just the same because all contain the same information.

 We are using a pre-configured instance of Axios.

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/client/store/projects/actions.js#L10-L12)

-Since we might use Axios elsewhere, we created a utility function `restAPI` that returns the pre-configured instance based on the base address for all the requests, in this case `'data/v2'`.
+Since we might use Axios elsewhere, we created a utility function `restAPI` that returns the pre-configured instance based on the base address for all the requests, in this case `'data/v2/projects'`.

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/client/utils/restAPI.js)